Reissuing or Replacing HH/H Bonds

 Parkersburg, WV 26106-2186

 Once you receive replacement bonds or payment for lost bonds, the original bonds are no longer yours.
 They belong to the U.S. government.
-If you later find the original bonds, please return them to the Bureau of Public Debt at the Parkersburg, West Virginia, address listed above.
+If you later find the original bonds, please return them to the Bureau of Fiscal Service at the Parkersburg, West Virginia, address listed above.